nnennandukwe/lottery-game-app/README.md

 `git clone https://github.com/nnennandukwe/lottery-game-app`

-Enter into the cloned file.
+Enter into the directory via your Terminal.

 Run the Node file 'app.js' with